dimik/object-manager/README.md

 ============

-Object Resolver is a nodejs module for dealing with javascript Object/Array data types, reaching into objects and generate a deep structure of the object with simple MongoDB-style query strings.
+Object Resolver is a nodejs module for dealing with javascript Object/Array data types, reaching into objects and generate a deep structure of the objects using simple MongoDB-style queries.

 Installing
 ------------